Xamarin Forms is great if you want to develop apps for different mobile platforms. But when it comes to touch gestures, it is still very limited.

 The default is 5/5, but you can change it however you want to get bigger or smaller values for the Touches.

-They have the 0/0 point at the LOWER left.
+Apple also doesn't use the usual coordinate system in MacOS.
+They have 0/0 at the LOWER left.

 So keep this in mind when you work with the view, touch or other coordinates.